Gunnar Intercept vs TIJN: Blue Light Glasses Comparison

 Comfort and Fit

-The Gunnar Intercept features a wide-format frame with curved temple rests designed to distribute weight evenly, making them comfortable for long, stationary gaming sessions.
+The Gunnar Intercept features a wide-format frame with curved temple rests that distribute weight evenly, making them comfortable for long, stationary gaming sessions.
 However, the nose bridge is rigid plastic and can slide on oily skin.
 The Warby Parker Haskell offers a more universal fit, with carefully molded acetate nose pads and flexible arms that adapt better to different head shapes.
 Warby Parker also offers their free Home Try-On program to guarantee fit before buying.
 Verdict: Warby Parker Haskell wins for a customizable, universal fit.

 Frequently Asked Questions